earthly/website/blog/_posts/2023-09-06-what-is-syslog.md

 Here are the general steps to configure your syslog server and clients:

-1. Choose a Syslog Server: Select a server or system to act as your centralized syslog server.
+1. **Choose a Syslog Server**: Select a server or system to act as your centralized syslog server.
 Ubuntu and Debian come pre-installed with `rsyslog`.
-2. Install and Configure Syslog Server: Set up the `syslog` server software on the chosen server.
+2. **Install and Configure Syslog Server:** Set up the `syslog` server software on the chosen server.
 Some popular syslog server software options are syslog-ng, Graylog, and Splunk.
-3. Configure Syslog Clients: Configure the devices, servers, or applications that send syslog messages to the remote server.
+3. **Configure Syslog Clients**: Configure the devices, servers, or applications that send syslog messages to the remote server.
 Locate the syslog configuration file on each client and update it to include the remote server's IP address.
-4. Set Logging Levels and Filters: Determine the level of detail you want to capture in the syslog messages and configure appropriate filters.
+4. **Set Logging Levels and Filters**: Determine the level of detail you want to capture in the syslog messages and configure appropriate filters.
 You can specify which log messages to forward to the remote server based on severity level or specific facilities.
-5. Test Syslog Communication: Restart the syslog service on each client device and the syslog server to apply the configuration changes.
+5. **Test Syslog Communication**: Restart the syslog service on each client device and the syslog server to apply the configuration changes.
 Generate test log messages on the client devices to verify transmission to the remote server.
-6. Manage Log Storage: Configure log rotation and retention policies on the syslog server to ensure log files are periodically rotated, compressed, and retained for a specific duration.
+6. **Manage Log Storage**: Configure log rotation and retention policies on the syslog server to ensure log files are periodically rotated, compressed, and retained for a specific duration.
-7. Security Considerations: Set up a VPN tunnel between the client and the server if the transmission is over an untrusted network.
+7. **Security Considerations**: Set up a VPN tunnel between the client and the server if the transmission is over an untrusted network.

 ## Syslog Storage Full | Emergency Actions